 The test suite lte-phy-error-model generates different test cases for evaluating both data and control error models.
 For what concern the data, the test consists of nine test cases with single eNB and a various number of UEs, all having the same Radio Bearer specification.
 Each test is designed for evaluating the error rate perceived by a specific TB size in order to verify that it corresponds to the expected values according to the BLER generated for CB size analog to the TB size.
 This means that, for instance, the test will check that the performance of a TB of N bits is analogous to the one of a a CB size of N bits by collecting the performance of a user which has been forced the generation of a such TB size according to the distance to eNB.
-In order to significantly test the BER at MAC level, we modified the Adaptive Modulation and Coding (AMC) module, the LteAmc class, for making it less robust to channel conditions by adding a configurable BER parameter (called Ber in the ns3 attribute system) which enable the selection of the desired BER at MAC level when choosing the MCS to be used.
-In detail, the AMC module has been forced to select the AMC considering a BER of 0.01 (instead of the standard value equal to 0.00005).
-We note that, these values do not reflect actual BER since they come from an analytical bound which do not consider all the transmission chain aspects; therefore the resulted BER might be different.
+In order to significantly test the BLER at MAC level, we configured the Adaptive Modulation and Coding (AMC) module, the LteAmc class, for making it less robust to channel conditions by using the PiroEW2010 AMC model and configuring it to select the MCS considering a target BER of 0.03 (instead of the default value of 0.00005).
+We note that these values do not reflect the actual BER, since they come from an analytical bound which does not consider all the transmission chain aspects; therefore the BER and BLER actually experienced at the reception of a TB is in general different.